Mike Toglia Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the fourth-fewest home runs in baseball (133 total, 1.1 per game).
+- Rays pitchers combine to surrender 134 home runs (1.1 per game), the fourth-fewest in baseball.

-- The Rays are sending Littell (2-4) out for his eighth start of the season.
-He is 2-4 with a 3.99 ERA and 41 strikeouts in 47 1/3 innings pitched.
+- Civale makes the start for the Rays, his 17th of the season.
+He is 6-3 with a 2.44 ERA and 69 strikeouts through 92 1/3 innings pitched.

-- The righty's most recent time out came on Wednesday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering two earned runs while giving up three hits.
+- In his most recent time out on Wednesday, the righty tossed six scoreless innings against the San Francisco Giants while surrendering five hits.

-- The 27-year-old has put together a 3.99 ERA and 7.8 strikeouts per nine innings in 20 games this season, while giving up a batting average of .272 to opposing hitters.
+- The 28-year-old has amassed an ERA of 2.44, with 6.7 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.